zalando/zalenium/README.md

 ## Features coming in the next weeks
 * Upgrading to Selenium 3 (Selenium 2.53.1 will still be supported of course).
+* Adding Sauce Connect and BrowserStack local to enable local testing.

 License
 ===================